Write a little about yourself. Just a paragraph will do.

 As a footnote I read about a tree called the Dawn Redwood which was

-discovered in the 1940's growing in China.
-It was known to tree
+discovered in 1941 growing in China.
+It was known to tree buffs

-buffs from fossils that had been studied for quite a while but then
+from fossils that had been studied for quite a while but then they

-they found a living one!
-I read there was a Dawn Redwood growing in
+found a living one!
+I read there was a Dawn Redwood growing in the

-the Seattle Arboretum planted from seeds gathered in the 1940's and
+Seattle Arboretum planted from seeds gathered in the 1940's and I

-I wanted to see it.
-It's deciduous and I thought perhaps the name
+wanted to see it.
+It's deciduous (loses its leaves every year)

-"Dawn" referred to its color in the autumn.
-So I went to the
+perhaps the name "Dawn" referred to its color in the autumn.
+So I

-Arboretum on a very sunny warm October afternoon and the visitor
+went to the Arboretum on a very sunny warm October afternoon and

-center pointed me in the direction of the "pines" section.
-I walked
+the visitor center pointed me in the direction of the "pines"

-over there and couldn't find it anywhere and I checked almost every
+section.
+I walked over there and couldn't find it anywhere and I

 "Are you enjoying the trees?" he asked.